Skip to main content

 Pay As You Earn (PAYE)

-Continuous employment across all your contracts if working with multiple agencies
+Continuous employment across all your assignments

-Ability to supports contributions into your personal pension through a salary sacrifice arrangement
+Supports contributions into your personal pension through a salary sacrifice arrangement

 Employed under a contract of employment